lnxjedi/gopherbot/DevNotes.md

 pipeline starts.
 The `global` scope will be set for all jobs & plugins, otherwise scope is a NameSpace.
 * Plugins and Jobs can use a SetSessionParameter method that sets an environment variable in the current plugin, and in the Robot object for future jobs/plugins in the pipeline

-2.0 Goals:
+## 2.0 Goals
-- Job scheduling
+* Job scheduling
-- Pipelines
+* Pipelines
-- Remote plugin execution over ssh
+* Remote plugin execution over ssh

+## Questions

+Can a plugin schedule a job?
+E.g. for the time tracking plugin; it could be written to run in the background, or it could schedule a job that checks back with the user periodically.

+Are all commands checked before all message matchers?
+Multiple matching commands should do nothing, but what about multiple message matchers?
+Probably, all matching message matchers should run.
+If a command matches, message matchers probably should not be checked, as that might cause "side effects".

+## TODO Items

+- Remove the rest of CallPlugin bits
-- Plugin debugging verbose - emit messages for user message matching(?)
+- Plugin debugging verbose - emit messages for user message matching(?); when the user requesting debugging sets verbose, message match checks should trigger debug messages as well if the plugin being debugged has message matchers
 - Look up new Bot IDs on the fly if a new bot ID is seen; need to add locking of the bots[] map
 - Move slack send loop into anon func in Run
 - Consider: Use globalLock for protocolConfig, brainConfig, elevateConfig